How to Make a Christian Decision

 This should be the first question we ask as Christians.
 Because if the answer is "Yes," that this choice is a sin, you don't have to ask any more questions.
 Followers of Christ should always aim to obey God's commandments and to refuse to do anything that breaks God's Word.
 Jesus says clearly in John 14:15 to his disciples: "If you love me, you will keep my commandments."

 2. Is it Wise?

 The first question is not always cut and dry.
 It's not always easy to see whether or not an action is sinful.
 So we move on to ask, "Is it wise?"
 Would it be foolish for me to make this decision?
 Every chapter in the book of Proverbs is screaming to us "Get wisdom.
 Get Insight."
 And when you find wisdom, treasure it and walk in it.

-Maybe it wouldn't be sinful for me to pack up and move to Seattle but if I have family nearby, a great job that provides for me, a great church where I am growing in the Lord and neighbors who are hearing the gospel in my home than it might be foolish for me to move.
+Maybe it wouldn't be sinful for me to pack up and move to Seattle but if I have family nearby, a great job that provides for me, a great church where I am growing in the Lord, and neighbors who are hearing the gospel in my home then it might be foolish for me to move.
 Seek this wisdom from others in the church for "in an abundance of counselors there is safety" (Proverbs 12:14).

 3. Is it Loving?

 Paul tells the church in Galatia that it was "for freedom Christ has set us free" (Gal.
 5:1) So if your Christian life seems more like slavery than freedom, you are probably doing it wrong.
 Yet, Paul restrains our Christian liberty with the boundary of love.
 He says in Gal.
 5:13, "For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another."